-Option B: FPIS material and its fastening are capable of resisting full design wind pressure per Figure 3 (2021 IRC Section R703.11.2, Exception 3)
+Option B: FPIS material and its fastening are capable of resisting full design wind pressure per Figure 3 (2024 IRC Section R703.11.2, Exception 3)

 In this option the FPIS material and its fastening are specified to resist the full or total design wind load pressure acting on the wall assembly, just as required for other structural sheathing materials.
-For the vinyl siding, simply install it over the FPIS in accordance with 2021 IRC Sections R703.3.3 and R703.11.1 and the siding manufacturer's installation instructions.
+For the vinyl siding, simply install it over the FPIS in accordance with 2024 IRC Section R703.11.1 and the siding manufacturer's installation instructions.
 Then verify the vinyl siding's wind pressure rating as required in Condition 1 where FPIS is installed as "over-sheathing."
 Also verify that the siding fasteners are long enough to accommodate the FPIS thickness and maintain the minimum required embedment in framing materials.

-The design wind pressure rating and fastening schedule for the FPIS product must resist the code-required design wind pressure (see 2021 IRC Tables R301.2.1(1) and R301.2.1(2) and Figure R301.2(2)).
-The design wind pressure rating of the FPIS material and its fastening schedule for the intended wall stud spacing (e.g., 16" oc or 24" oc) must comply with 2021 IRC Section R316.8 and the ANSI/ABTG FS100 Standard.
+The design wind pressure rating and fastening schedule for the FPIS product must resist the code-required design wind pressure (see 2024 IRC Tables R301.2.1(1) and R301.2.1(2) and Figure R301.2(2)).
+The design wind pressure rating of the FPIS material and its fastening schedule for the intended wall stud spacing (e.g., 16" oc or 24" oc) must comply with 2024 IRC Section R303.8 (or Section R316.8 in earlier editions) and the ANSI/ABTG FS100 Standard.
 This code compliance and installation information should be obtained from the FPIS manufacturer.